takacsmark/takacsmark.github.io/_posts/2015-09-15-fat-free-php-framework-tutorial-2-class-based-routing.md

 ---
 layout: post
 title: "Fat-Free PHP Framework Tutorial – 2 Class Based Routing"
 description: "Set and get values of global variables and see how Fat-Free enables building a completely modular MVC project with class based routing."
 date: 2015-09-15 16:09:24 +0100
 author: Márk Takács
-categories: PHP Tutorials
+category: Tutorial
 thumbnail: /assets/images/post-thumbs/Fat-Free-PHP-Tutorial-3.jpg
 videothumb: "https://www.youtube.com/embed/fAng7nIQKpM"
 ---

 In this lesson, I will explain how you can set and get values of global variables and I will also explain how Fat-Free enables building a completely modular MVC project with class based routing.

 This is the writeup of the second video in the Fat-Free PHP Framework Tutorial series.
 Again, please watch the video for all the details, the writeup contains the key takeaways, while the video explains every little step, plus you can watch me building the sample files.